asmuth/clip/fnordmetric-doc/timewindow_aggregations.md

 SELECT time as x, delta(value) as FROM mymetric GROUP BY TIMEWINDOW(60, 10);

--- display the first derivative of our measurement over a moving 60s window in the last hour SELECT time as x, delta(value) as
+-- display the first derivative of our measurement over a moving 60s window in the last hour SELECT time as x, delta(value) as y
   FROM mymetric
   GROUP BY TIMEWINDOW(time, 60, 10)
   WHERE time > -60mins;

 -- ....equivalent to
-SELECT time as x, delta(value) as
+SELECT time as x, delta(value) as y
   FROM mymetric
   GROUP BY TIMEWINDOW(time, 60, 10)
   SINCE -60mins UNTIL now;

 -- number of requests per http status code over a moving 60 second window in -- the last hour
 SELECT status_code as series, time as x, delta(value) as y FROM http_status_codes
   GROUP BY TIMEWINDOW(time, 60, 10), status_code;